video-SALMONN S: Memory-Enhanced Streaming Audio-Visual LLM: Introduction

 \section{Introduction}

 Processing video streams of any length at a fixed high frame rate and a decent resolution is one of the crucial abilities in future AI agents.
-Despite the rapid progress in state-of-the-art visual and audio-visual large language models (LLMs) \citep{li2024llavaov,zhang2024video,wang2024qwen2,lin2024vila,bai2025qwen25vltechnicalreport,damonlpsg2025videollama3,vsalmonn2,vsalmonno1}, most of them only perform offline video understanding by setting a maximum number of input visual tokens to the Transformer, hence yielding a significant information loss for long videos.
-Some recent work explores token compression methods to achieve longer video understanding \citep{f16, koala, tang2025adaptive, chen2024videollmonlineonlinevideolarge, zhang2025llavaminiefficientimagevideo}, especially ones using a prompt to achieve high compression ratios \citep{gao2024linvt,wang2025adaretake}.
+Despite the rapid progress in state-of-the-art (SOTA) video large language models (LLMs) \citep{li2024llavaov,zhang2024video,wang2024qwen2,lin2024vila,bai2025qwen25vltechnicalreport,damonlpsg2025videollama3,vsalmonn2,vsalmonno1}, most of them only perform offline video understanding by setting a maximum number of input visual tokens to the Transformer, hence yielding a significant information loss for long videos.
+Some recent work explores token compression methods to achieve longer video understanding \citep{f16, koala, tang2025adaptive, chen2024videollmonlineonlinevideolarge, zhang2025llavaminiefficientimagevideo}, especially ones using the user prompt to achieve high compression ratios \citep{gao2024linvt,wang2025adaretake}.

-However, since it is usually unknown how long the video can be or when the user prompt may come, it becomes impractical for those offline LLMs in real-world scenarios, as Transformers always have a limited attention span.
-Streaming video understanding models that process video at a fixed frame rate are then developed, mostly merging or discarding tokens to construct a fixed internal memory \citep{qian2025dispider,yang2025streammemqueryagnostickvcache,song2024moviechatdensetokensparse,flashvstream,huang2025onlinevideounderstandingovbench}.
-These methods predominantly focus on short videos due to significant information loss when the video gets much longer, which often yields degraded performance compared to their offline counterparts.
-More recent work explores agentic methods by constructing an external database and retrieving from it \citep{long2025seeing}.
-While being able to handle longer videos, dedicated training data is required, and the external memory size grows linearly with the video length.

-To overcome these limitations, we propose video-SALMONN S, a streaming audio-visual LLM capable of understanding {$>$3-hour} videos at {1 FPS} and {360p resolution} under a fixed memory budget.
-Our method introduces the following two key innovations in long-term memory design.

-\textbf{Test-time training (TTT) for memory writing}: Instead of discarding or merging, we apply a lightweight TTT layer to visual tokens, encoding long-term context into TTT parameters.
-Unlike a single recurrent hidden state \citep{mamba,mamba2}, the TTT layer stores history in its parameters, enabling stronger long-term dependency modelling.
-To further enhance memorisation, we propose TTT$_\text{HF}$, which leverages Hessian-free optimisation via conjugate gradient (CG) \citep{Martens2010DeepLV}, efficiently minimising reconstruction loss with only a few test-time updates.

-\textbf{Prompt-dependent memory reading}: Inspired by AdaReTaKe \citep{wang2025adaretake}, we design an attention-based retrieval mechanism to select relevant KV-cache entries of the LLM backbone conditioned on the prompt, allowing large fixed-size memory to be maintained in streaming mode.